 Calculate the slowest reasonable average speed your driver can maintain and still get to the destination on time, based on the time of departure and the distance to travel, as well as any road conditions or other factors.
 The more you and your drivers know what to expect, the easier it will be to maintain fuel-saving speeds.

 Driving more slowly is a great way to save on fuel with your trucks, but it’s far from the only way.
 For example, wheels that are properly balanced for low rolling resistance can have a markedly beneficial effect on fuel economy – and balancing all wheel positions multiplies your benefits.
-Products like IMI’s EQUAL FLEXX internal wheel-end balancing solution with Dual Force active balancing technology can provide your trucks with 15 percent better performance, promote better fuel economy, and result in less tire wear and a smoother ride.
+Solutions like EQUAL FLEXX internal wheel-end balancing solution with Dual Force active balancing technology can provide your trucks with up to 15 percent better performance, promote better fuel economy, and result in less tire wear and a smoother ride.